m4rkw/tethery/README.md

 3. Open vSSH on the phone and initiate the connection to your "tether" profile.

-4. Run setup.sh on the mac with:
+4. Run tethery.sh on the mac with:

-    ./setup.sh
+    ./tethery.sh

 It will automatically detect the IP address of the iDevice on the network and initiate the proxy.
 Be patient as the iDevice will take a minute or so to self-assign its IP before it can be detected.